Follow TV Tropes

 Film — Live-Action

 • In Sergei Eisenstein's Alexander Nevsky, the common soldiers of The Teutonic Knights all wear identical face-masking Stahlhelms.
 (The Stahlhelm itself was, in turn, probably based on a medieval German style of helmet called a Schallern.)
 And the archbishop wears a miter with swastikas!
-Quite possibly the earliest example of the trope (five years after Those Wacky Nazis took power).
+Made five years after Nazism took power, so possibly the first example of this trope.

 • The Blaxploitation movie The Black Gestapo, which is about exactly what you think.
 A black mob fighting back against the system becomes increasingly radicalized until they're literally wearing SS uniforms and goose-stepping through town.